duckmaestro/Micro-Bench/README.md

 In `main.cpp` you will find a
 number of "Experiments" available to specify for inclusion in the main run.
-Once you have included one or more experiments, you may run the application and results will be printed on-screen (usually in microseconds / µs) upon completion.
+Once you have included one or more experiments, you may run the application and results will be printed on-screen (usually in microseconds / ï¿½s) upon completion.

 Also note that some experiments assume hard-coded root disk paths (i.e. "D:\" or "K:\").
 Please refer to the top of some c++ files for current values of constants.